joshukraine/ofreport.com/content/articles/2019-03-30-operation-library.md

 image: "/2019/dobro-i-zlo-library-05-1200w.jpg"
 image_lg: "/2019/dobro-i-zlo-library-05-3000w.jpg"
 caption: "God has recently opened an exciting door for us to put copies of Good and Evil into Ukrainian libraries!
 Working with us to head up this project is our long-time friend, Serhii Chepara.
 Read on to learn how God is moving!"
+preview: >
+  Shortly after our return from America, one of the teachers in the Christian school at our church asked me speak to her class.
+She had heard about our visit to the Ark Encounter in Kentucky and wanted me to share our experience with the children.
+After I spoke, the kids would do a puppet show about Noah's Ark.
+The whole event was to take place at a local children's library in our neighborhood.
+I agreed to come and a date was set.

 ---